 The medications are applied as an infusion, decoction, poultice, expressed juice or splintering agents.

 Power source.com has a article of Native American herbal remedies and the SAS survival manual has a complete list of plants and what they are applied for.
 Do your homework.
 Research pictures and information on the plants from reliable sources to learn how they are prepared.

-Only you know your current medical condition and situation so understand none of these cures a condition overnight you must give them time to work.
+You know your current medical condition and situation so understand none of these cure a condition overnight.
+Give them time to work.
 If the situation allows.
 Always seek proper medical treatment.